hknarra/Terraform_AWS/01_iam/2-multi-user-creation/README.md

 # Create multiple IAM users:
-Create multiple iam users in aws using for_each meta argument with 1 resource
+Create multiple iam users in aws using for_each string meta argument with 1 resource
 ```
 #
 resource "aws_iam_user" "myuser" {